 Get GitHub for Jira in the Atlassian Marketplace.

 Scriptrunner enables you to automate actions in Jira.
-This includes automatically adding issues when projects are created, posting comments to new issues, or sending notifications when issues are transitioned.
+These include automatically adding issues when projects are created, posting comments to new issues, or sending notifications when issues are transitioned.

 Additional powerful features include scripted conditions and validators – which can perform actions such as blocking incorrect transitions – and enhanced JQL functionality.
 This can help with tasks such as identifying issues that have been set up with insufficient details.

-This popular Jira app is available for Cloud, Server, and Data Center and, with more than 26,000 active installs, gets close to 4 out of 4 stars.
+The app is available for Cloud, Server, and Data Center and, with more than 28,000 active installs, gets close to 4 out of 4 stars.

 Check out ScriptRunner for Jira in the Atlassian Marketplace.

-Get Timesheet tracking for Jira in the Atlassian Marketplace.
+Check out Miro for Jira Cloud in the Atlassian Marketplace.

 Xray Test Management enables you to manage manual and automated QA tests as Jira issues, with options for customizable screens, fields, and workflows.
 The app ensures traceability between requirements, defects, and executions and allows you to create templates for test preconditions.